Skip to Main Content

 Faking the Border

-First, we need our interactive element, for this example, I'll use an <a> to have a "border" which we are faking by using a background color and padding.
+First, we need our interactive element.
+For this example, I'll use an <a> tag.
+We create an illusion of a border by using a background color and padding.

 <a href="#" class="inline-block bg-white p-0.5">